 Email the authors or create an email template to send to all relevant legislators.

-Assembly Member Garcia's proposal would require California utilities to automatically enroll customers in service outage alerts while preserving their ability to opt out of non-emergency notifications.
+Assembly Member Garcia's proposal would require California utilities to automatically enroll customers in service outage alerts by March 2026, while preserving customers' ability to opt out of non-emergency notifications.
 The measure applies to electrical corporations, gas corporations, water corporations, and local publicly owned electric utilities throughout the state.

 Under the bill's provisions, utilities must provide annual billing information explaining how customers can update their contact preferences.
 Customers would be able to modify their contact information through the utility's website or by phone.
-While customers may decline certain types of notifications, they cannot opt out of emergency and safety alerts.
+While customers may decline most notifications, they cannot opt out of emergency and safety alerts.

 Ayes | Noes | NVR | Total | Result |